jmhollinger/wiw-code-challenge/README.md

 ## Tests

-This program uses pytest for unit testing using.
+This program uses pytest for unit testing.
 To run tests simply run `pytest`.

 ## Documentation